ethanpbrooks/Schwab-PDF-Scraper/2. Documentation/PortfolioAnalysis Documentation.md

 - Categorizes and processes asset dataframes based on the asset type.
 - Parameters:
   - `asset` (str): The asset type to categorize.
-- Returns: A pandas DataFrame containing the categorized asset data.
+- PerformanceAnalysis: A pandas DataFrame containing the categorized asset data.

 ### `_categorize_equities_and_exchange_traded_funds()`

 - Combines and calculates market value for stocks and exchange-traded funds (ETFs).
-- Returns: A pandas DataFrame representing the combined allocation of stocks and ETFs in the portfolio.
+- PerformanceAnalysis: A pandas DataFrame representing the combined allocation of stocks and ETFs in the portfolio.

 ### `_revert_to_original_pdf_file()`

 - Reverts the PDF file back to the original file.
 - This method swaps the currently loaded PDF file with the original PDF file to ensure that the PDF file is in its original state.
-- Returns: None
+- PerformanceAnalysis: None

 ### `_validate_calculated_asset_allocation(calculated_allocation: pd.DataFrame, file_name: str)`